mattwar/UnionTypes/README.md

 Languages with an Option (or Maybe) type typically have monadic operations that ferry the absence of a value back through your code, automatically skipping that parts that would depend on the value without requiring your to constantly check.
 This is similar to how the null conditional operator works in C#, but at a grander scale.
+You won't be able to use it that way in C#, at least not today, but you can simulate a bit of it via some of the provided methods.

 - The `Result` type is a type that is often built into languages to represent the result of an operation that may fail.
 It represents a value that you return from a function that is either in the success state with its expected value or a failure state with an error.
 Typically, languages that have this type also have monadic operations that ferry the failure through your code without requiring you to explicitly unpack them to use the success value, similar to how you experience exceptions working in C#.
-C# does not have a feature like this, but you can simulate it a bit with some of the methods provided.
+C# does not have a feature like this, but you can simulate a bit of it with some of the methods provided.

 - The `Variant` type is type union that is not actually constrained.
 It can hold a value of any type, but will not box most primitives and small structs.
-It does this by partially being a type union with a fixed number of known cases, and catch-all case that tries to be smart at runtime but may end up boxing.
+It does this by partially being a type union with a fixed number of known cases, and catch-all case that tries to be smart at runtime but may still end up boxing.
+If is a good choice when you would have otherwise chosen to use `object`, but want to avoid boxing in common scenarios.

+If none of none of these types seem suitable for your needs, or you'd rather have your own type with its own name that repeatedly type out all the case types every time you refer to a `OneOf` type, you can create a custom union type.
+To do this, you can either write the type from scratch following the same patterns or you can use the source generator to create them for you.

 ---